-Review of available documentation - The principal source of technical information for each vehicle proposed for operation on the Tom Bradley International Terminal and Taxilane T projects are the equipment reports submitted by the construction contractors for review by LAWA project management and environmental management staff.
-These reports document whether or not a compatible verified diesel emission control system (VDECS) is available for a given piece of diesel equipment;
+- Review of available documentation The principal source of technical information for each vehicle proposed for operation on the Tom Bradley International Terminal Renovation East Aprons, Taxiway T Phase 1, WAMA, and Qantas Hangar projects are the equipment reports submitted by the construction contractors for review by LAWA's environmental monitor and environmental management staff.
+These reports document whether or not a compatible verified diesel emission control system (VDECS) is available for a given piece of diesel equipment; - Incorporation of all available data into an Equipment Database All relevant information derived from review of the equipment reports or field inspections is documented in the equipment database.
+This database is the principal tool for performing independent verification and validation of the information contained in the equipment reports reviewed and approved by LAWA; - Identification and documentation of missing, inconsistent, or inaccurate data The database notes which pieces of information are either missing or whose accuracy is suspect;

-- Incorporation of all available data into an Equipment Database All relevant information derived from review of the equipment reports or field inspections is documented in the equipment database.
-This database is the principal tool for performing independent verification and validation of the information contained in the equipment reports reviewed and approved by LAWA; - Identification and documentation of missing, inconsistent, or inaccurate data The database notes which pieces of information are either missing or whose accuracy is suspect; - Request for Additional Information and/or Clarification Missing data or data that require validation are compiled, and a request for clarification is issued by the Independent Third Party Monitor to LAWA project management staff; - Field Inspections In specific cases, the Independent Third Party Monitor will request permission to conduct a field inspection of the specific piece of equipment under scrutiny; - Task 1.2 Independent Verification and Validation For each piece of diesel construction equipment included in the database, an independent determination of whether or not a compatible VDECS device is available is conducted; - Documentation of Analysis Results For each piece of diesel equipment assessed, the availability and compatibility of a VDECS is recorded in the database; - Data Reconciliation The Third Party Monitor reconciles information contained in the database with the reports maintained by LAWA project management and the construction manager's staff.
+- Request for Additional Information and/or Clarification Missing data or data that require validation are compiled, and a request for clarification is issued by the Independent Third Party Monitor to LAWA's environmental monitor staff; - Field Inspections In specific cases, the Independent Third Party Monitor will request permission to conduct a field inspection of the specific piece of equipment under scrutiny; - Task 1.2 Independent Verification and Validation For each piece of diesel construction equipment included in the database, an independent determination of whether or not a compatible VDECS device is available is conducted; - Documentation of Analysis Results For each piece of diesel equipment assessed, the availability and compatibility of a VDECS is recorded in the database; - Data Reconciliation The Third Party Monitor reconciles information contained in the database with the reports maintained by LAWA's environmental monitor and the construction manager's staff.